Thursday, January 22, 2009

 Jan 22, 2009, 2:05 am

 There is FREEDOM in waiting.
-For one thing, your heart will be less tender and more able to fully respond to the woman of your dreams if you take the necessary time to heal.
+For one thing, your heart will be less tender and more able to fully respond to the man or woman of your dreams if you take the necessary time to heal.
 Divorce is like grief... there is no way through, but through.
 To hurry the process just means delaying the positive outcomes in your life.

 So, last night I was thinking.
 I have to write about this divorce stuff because I run into so many people who just want to ignore the physical realities that are associated with getting over a mental/emotional wound.
 The physical reality is that you will be more stressed just after divorce, more tender, more reactive, eager to replace the lost person.
 If a person takes the time to heal, these tendencies are lessened.

-In Tennessee, there are divorce care groups you can attend.
-I don't know about the rest of the country, but these groups do help you work through what may have caused your divorce.
+In Tennessee and around the nation, there are "Divorce Care" groups you can attend.
+These groups help you work through what may have caused your divorce.
 Divorce is never one-sided.
 It always takes two people to go through divorce.
-Some say, "my wife is the one who cheated..."
-Well, as therapists, we always encourage the spouse of the one who cheated to take a look at what got inbetween the couple to allow for the intrusion of another.
+Some say, "my spouse is the one who cheated..."
+Well, as therapists and ministers, we always encourage the spouse of the one who cheated to take a look at what actively interfered with your relationship as a couple to allow for the intrusion of another.
 Another person can't get into a marriage if the couple has a tight relationship.
 Owning our parts in relationships takes courage and emotional honesty.
 Making life long changes that bring health into any relationship is something that must be accomplished one step at a time.

 Once you've processed all of those reasons and come to a place where you can see that person not as your enemy, but as someone with whom you spent a season of your life with, you can begin to move on from the pain of the separation.
 The stages of death described by Elizabeth Kubler-Ross, 1) shock, 2) denial, 3) anger, 4) bargaining, 5) depression, 6) testing, and 7) letting go (acceptance), (Ross, 1969 retrieved January 22, 2009, from http://changingminds.org/disciplines/change_management/kubler_ross/kubler_ross.htm) all apply when going through divorce.